Q&A with Management

 Answered on August 17, 2021.
 Cadillac Casting is a Ductile Iron Foundry located in Cadillac, Michigan with a capacity to produce approximately 1.4 million molds per year.
 An elderly shareholder of Cadillac Casting wanted to sell in 2019 and Air T was among several parties who purchase the shares as part of the elderly-shareholder’s exit.
 An independent committee within Air T conducted due diligence and approved the purchase of this stake.
 This investment is completely independent from Air T’s other operations and investments.

-DENVER, NC, February 12, 2022 – Air T, Inc. (NASDAQ: AIRT) is an industrious American company with a portfolio of businesses, each of which is independent yet interrelated.
-We seek dynamic individuals and teams to operate companies using processes that increase value...
+DENVER, NC, June 27, 2023 – Air T, Inc. (NASDAQ: AIRT) is an industrious American company with a portfolio of businesses, each of which is independent yet interrelated.
+We seek dynamic individuals and teams to operate companies using processes that increase value over...

 When does the Company’s fiscal year end?

 Our fiscal year ends on the last day of March.

 When is your annual shareholders meeting?

 Air T’s annual shareholders’ meeting is usually held in August.
 We provide the specific date, time and place for each year’s shareholder meeting in our annual proxy statement and through this website.